Preferred Sports Betting Strategies

 Proportional Betting Method

 Deemed by some as the ultimate strategy for sports bettors, Proportional Betting does seem to have some benefits.
-Statistics indicate that compared to other popular systems, proportional betting offers the best payout margins for the least risk.
+Statistics we found in books and online indicate that compared to other popular systems, proportional betting offers the best payout margins for the least risk.

 Once more, this is a progressive system for betting, based on using the same percentage of your total pot each time.
 The usual amount for this system would be 10% of your entire bankroll, mainly for ease of calculation, but you could use any percentage you want.